 v. overseeing and directing the Incident Management Team’s Communications Team during a State of Campus Emergency or Alert Status.

 (d) The Pro-Vice-Chancellor (Health Sciences) (or delegate) is responsible for:

 i. providing planning and intelligence information to the Incident Controller during an epidemic/pandemic/infectious disease Alert Status or State of Campus Emergency, and

-ii. chairing the Pandemic Planning Group.
+ii. chairing the Infectious Diseases Emergency Planning Group.

 (e) The Chief Operating Officer, is responsible for coordinating appropriate operational planning to ensure University-wide preparedness for an emergency, including the successful implementation and maintenance of the Emergency Management Plan and related plans.

 (f) The Director of Risk Assurance and Compliance is responsible for reviewing the Emergency Management Plan on an annual basis, with input from the Emergency and Business Continuity Coordinator, Proctor’s Office and the head of Health and Safety, and reporting findings and recommendations to the Chief Operating Officer.

 (g) The Senior Manager IT Infrastructure is responsible for: